The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 Thank you to Richard Malik & Sally Coggins for their advice and assistance in producing this document.

 The above specialists have come together to run the ‘FIP advice’ email address ([email protected]) answering queries on the new treatments on a voluntary basis and disseminating information to vets and vet nurses in the UK.

 FIP treatment protocols – what’s new?

-(Updated February 2024)
+(Updated November 2024)

-Legally available antivirals in the UK and other countries via import now include remdesivir (injectable), GS-441524 (oral suspension and oral tablets), and EIDD-1931 (oral tablets).
+Legally available antivirals in the UK and other countries via import now include remdesivir (for intravenous use), GS-441524 (oral suspension and oral tablets), and EIDD-1931 (oral tablets).
 The following advice is based on published and unpublished data and experience.
 Treatment of individual cases remains the responsibility of the attending veterinary surgeon.
 The dosages below are based on experience using reputable preparations of known antiviral content.
 Extrapolation is not applicable to other oral preparations where the active component and/or its content are not known or provided by the manufacturer.

 Use of oral GS-441524 for the whole treatment course, including at the start

-Oral GS-441524 (available as a suspension of 50 mg/ml and tablets of 50 mg tablet) can be used from the start of FIP treatment for the entire (e.g., 12-week/84-days) course.
+Oral GS-441524 (available as a suspension 50 mg/mL and tablets 50 mg (quad-scored)) can be used from the start of FIP treatment for the entire treatment course (e.g., 6-12-week/42-84-days; see later regarding the duration of treatment courses).
 It is important to support owners in medicating their cats, which can be challenging.
 Oral GS-441524 suspension or tablets can be given with a small treat (tablets can be crushed for this) or directly into the cat’s mouth.
 Further study is needed to review the effect of food on absorption, but it is recommended to give in a small treat or on an empty stomach, leaving a gap of an hour or more before feeding a larger meal.
+Fasting cats overnight can increase their hunger to facilitate medicating in the morning, and similarly for an evening dose.
+However, starving kittens are never recommended as they cannot cope with this.
+Any withholding of food needs to be tailored to the age of the cat.

 Injectable remdesivir is reserved for cats that cannot be medicated orally

-Injectable remdesivir (10 mg/ml) is effective in the treatment of FIP but is associated with some side effects (see below), particularly pain on subcutaneous injection which is seen in 50% of cats.
+Injectable remdesivir (10 mg/mL) is effective in the treatment of FIP but is associated with some side effects (see below); particularly pain on subcutaneous injection which is seen in 50% of cats.
 Previous FIP treatment protocols suggested this be used at the start of treatment before transitioning to oral GS-441254.
 However, we now know that FIP cats can be treated successfully with oral GS-441524 from their first day of treatment.
 This avoids pain on injections and reduces the costs of the treatment (the dose for the weight of the cat using GS-441524 is cheaper than remdesivir).
 Use of injectable remdesivir should be reserved for the following situations:

-• Severe neurological signs and inability to swallow or tolerate oral medication;
+- Severe neurological signs and inability to swallow or tolerate oral medication;

-• Extremely dehydrated/unwell cats;
+- Extremely dehydrated/unwell cats;

-• Cats that cannot be orally medicated for other reasons.
+- Cats that cannot be orally medicated for other reasons.

-In some circumstances, if a cat is hospitalised and has a poor appetite, which is affecting the ability to medicate it, 48 hours of remdesivir (given intravenously not subcutaneously) can result in significant clinical improvements which may facilitate subsequent oral medication with GS-441524.
-The remainder of the treatment course can then be given as an oral GS-441524.
+In some circumstances, if a cat is hospitalised and has a poor appetite, which is affecting the ability to medicate it, 48 hours of remdesivir (given intravenously, not subcutaneously) can result in significant clinical improvements which may facilitate subsequent oral medication with GS-441524.
+The remainder of the treatment course can then be given as oral GS-441524.
+The transition between remdesivir and oral GS-441524 can be immediate, i.e., from one treatment to the next.

 What dosages of GS-441524 and remdesivir should I use when treating FIP?

-• Higher dosages may overcome issues with poor absorption in some cats and have a better chance of crossing the blood brain barrier and the blood eye barrier;
+- Higher dosages may overcome issues with poor absorption in some cats and have a better chance of crossing the blood brain barrier and the blood eye barrier;

 Table 1